GuyNoiman/Moveo-LooperMachine/README.md

 I admit, there were difficulties...
 So I added previous versions to the src folder and was left with an almost working version.

-there is still 8 sec delay when starting (setInterval...)
+there is still 8 sec delay when starting (thanks to setInterval...)

 thank you :)